Expert tips for printing professional photos

 Rotatrim were lucky enough to be invited to showcase our world-class paper trimmers at this year’s Photography Show at the NEC in Birmingham.
 We spoke to loads of talented aspiring and professional photographers, and found that one of the most common issues they faced was ensuring that they printed high-quality, professional photos that truly displayed their brilliant work in it’s best light.
 If this sounds like an issue you’ve faced, keep reading for our expert guide on printing professional photos.

 With the forecast set to reach a colossal 2.5 billion smartphone users this year, there have never been so many high-resolution cameras available at the touch of a button.
+More and more camera’s are being used by not just photographers, but DJ’s, musicians, artists, and the rest as an important piece of equipment.
+Musicians have been moving back to digital camera’s from using their phones because the quality of the print can be compromised.
 Unlike the previously popular disposable camera, we can now store all our photos on our phones and view them at any time we may wish.
 Yet we rarely turn our digital images into prints.

 Whether you’re an amateur photographer wishing to take your smartphone photos to the next level, or a professional photographer working from a home office and want to make sure you achieve the highest quality print for your clients, there’s a lot of important information you need to know to get your prints just right.